 A 2013 study by the National Academy of Sciences in the US found that folic acid, B6 and B12 can improve brain health and slow brain atrophy, including reducing brain shrinkage in the brain area most impacted by Alzheimer’s disease.

-The key is to eat one generous serving of dark green leafy vegetables each day to help slow the effects of brain aging.
-According to a report published in Neurology a single daily serving can help your brain health be up to 11-years-younger than non-green-eating contemporaries.
+The key is to eat one generous serving of dark green leafy vegetables each day to help slow the effects of brain ageing.
+According to a report published in Neurology, a single daily serving can help your brain health be up to 11-years-younger than non-green-eating contemporaries.